I-70 Missouri River Bridge (Blanchette Bridge)

 Elimination of the three spans nearest to the St. Louis County end and their conversion to roadway on embankment

 Repair all remaining concrete substructure units including replacement of some parts

 Complete replacement of the structural steel in the first nine spans of the bridge on the St. Charles County side

 Repair of the structural steel components of the long girder spans and the truss spans

 Route 370 Temporary Bike Lane Closure

 MoDOT closed the bike lane on the Route 370 Missouri River bridge in November 2011.
 The Route 370 bridge is restriped to add a fourth lane on 370 between Earth City Expressway and Route 94.
 The extra lane will help traffic during the closure of the westbound I-70 bridge.
-The fourth lane on Route 370 will be removed in 2014 and the bike lane will be restriped.
+The fourth lane on Route 370 will be removed in 2014 and the bike lane will be restriped by mid summer 2014.
 During the closure, cyclists should use Route 364 Page Avenue to cross the Missouri River.
 A detour map showing how to get from Route 370 to Route 94 is attached.